 Our context has a history focus and during the immersion day the children came up with lots of questions and ideas for taking their learning forward.
 It certainly seems that they are already enjoying it as there has been some lovely examples of home learning that the children have been keen to share.

-Wednesday: Indoor P.E. - Please ensure you have shorts or leggings for this as long joggers can cause the children to slip on the hall floor.
+Tuesday: Indoor P.E. - Please ensure you have black shorts and a white t-shirt for this as long joggers can cause the children to slip on the hall floor.

 Please bring your P.E. kit to school every Monday, and leave it in school for the week.
-Please take your PE kit home on a Friday for washing.
-It is also a great help to remember to bring your P.E. kit in a drawstring bag rather than a large rucksack because storage space in the cloakroom is severely limited.
+Please remind your children to take their PE kit home on a Friday for washing.
+It is also a great help to remember to bring your P.E. kit in a smaller drawstring bag rather than a large rucksack because storage space in the cloakroom is limited.

 Please remember that even the most fluent readers may not, at this age, understand everything that they are reading.
 Reading words and understanding them are two different things and some of the children are simply too young to have had the experiences necessary to understand some vocabulary!
 That is why we need to be on hand to help them work out the meaning of a new word by using the context or by using a dictionary (also a great skill!).
 If we know which words they are discovering in their reading, we can also help them to add them to their vocabulary for speaking and writing.
 A win-win situation!

 Spelling tests are on a Thursday.
 Please make sure you bring your yellow 'Spelling/Homework' book to school every Thursday.
 There is now a list inside of the book of some activities you might like to do with your child to help them learn their spellings.
 It is not an exhausted list but just some ideas.

 Click on the link below to play some spelling games which will help your child to learn their spellings in a fun way!